Va5ilia5/BTJM-EURO21/README.md

-# Data Analyst Portfolio
+# EURO2020 Prediction

+I used data from FIFA 21 to do a statistical analysis in order to predict the winner based on ratings and compensation.
+P resuming that a player's worth is proportional to his ability

-This repository is for the project I've done on the possible finalist for the UEFA EURO2021.
+### This repository is for the project I've done on the possible finalist for the UEFA EURO2021.

 The following are some of the data techniques I used in the project:
 - Exploratory Data Analysis (EDA)